Contents:

 Measuring success

-It is essential to measure your results so that you can track your progress and make necessary adjustments.
+It’s essential to measure your results so that you can track your progress and make necessary adjustments.
 LinkedIn offers a rich selection of analytics – sifting through them and adopting a trial-and-error approach will produce good results.

 Start by using the data to review your posts at least once a month, both those that landed and those that didn’t.
-Try to log variables like format, type of information, time of day and day of the week that gets the most engagement on your page.
+Try to log variables like format, type of information, time of day and day of the week that get the most engagement on your page.
 This regular review will form the basis of your strategy.

 Valuable LinkedIn stats to look at are average post engagement (reactions, shares and comments) and the number of site and direction clicks.